The Peace and Security programme will next be accepting applications in February/March 2025.

 • promotes the understanding and effective practice of non-violence in social change.

 • 4.
-Responding to the dual harms of Covid-19 and systemic racism
+Responding to the harms of systemic racism

-JRCT is keen to support work that responds to the dual harms of the impact post Covid-19 pandemic and systemic racism.
-Specifically, we wish to encourage work that scrutinises the responses and policies of powerful institutions and actors, and which envisions and builds support for transformative social change based on justice, peace and sustainability, including work which:
+JRCT is keen to support work that responds to the harms of systemic racism related to our policy areas.
+The Trust also recognises that the problems we seek to address are multidimensional and intersecting, linking to colonialism, gender, climate, and access to and control of resources.
+Specifically, we wish to encourage work that scrutinises and holds to account the defence, security, and counter-terrorism responses and policies of powerful institutions and actors.
+Our priority will be to support initiatives that work towards transformative social change based on justice, peace, and sustainability.
+This includes work which:

 Other information